Daylesford Abbey: Design

-The Abbey Church was completed in the years during Second Vatican Council.
+The abbey church was completed in the years during Second Vatican Council.
 It reflects the Liturgical Movement and the reforms of the council, as interpreted with the norms of Catholic tradition in mind.
-The Abbey Church is built in the basilica style, with a well appointed nave and a wide choir.

-The design is based on the footprint of centuries-old European Norbertine and Cistercian monasteries, the materials utilized in constructing it were selected for their permanence.
+The abbey church is built in a basilica style, with a well-appointed nave and a wide choir.
+The design is based on the footprint of centuries-old European Norbertine and Cistercian monasteries, with the materials utilized in constructing it selected for their permanence.

-The design reflects the Cistercian ideals of Norbert of Xanten's friend, St. Bernard of Clairvaux.
+The design overall reflects the Cistercian ideals of Norbertine founder Norbert of Xanten's friend, Saint Bernard of Clairvaux.
 In the lifetime of Bernard and Norbert, the Cistercians represented a similar movement for ecclesiastical reform as Norbert's Premonstratensians.